FAQ: Knoxville, Tennessee

 💡

 For a Level 2 EV charger in Knoxville, you need a licensed electrician.
-The permit requirement alone makes DIY impractical — the City of Knoxville only issues electrical permits to licensed contractors.
-And KUB's rebate of up to $400 requires a permitted professional install.
-That rebate is genuinely one of the better utility programs in Tennessee, and it's not worth forfeiting over a half-day professional job.
+The permit requirement alone makes DIY impractical.
+The City of Knoxville only issues electrical permits to licensed contractors.
+It's a half-day job for a professional, and there's no good reason to cut that corner.

 Tennessee Law and the Permit Requirement

 Tennessee state law requires an electrical permit for any new 240V circuit installation.
 In Knoxville, electrical permits are issued through the City of Knoxville Codes and Building Safety department.
 The permit has to be applied for before work starts.
-Your licensed electrician handles this — it's standard practice and adds no meaningful delay.
+Your licensed electrician handles this, a standard practice that adds no meaningful delay.

 Homeowner-pulled permits are theoretically available for work on your own primary residence, but the practical reality is that it's cumbersome, the inspection standards are identical to licensed contractor work, and most Knoxville building inspectors approach homeowner-permitted electrical work with extra scrutiny.